 Most really high end hunting scopes I have looked have had SFP reticles.
 Out of those, overall, Leica Magnus is the best I have seen.
 Their 1.8-12×50 is my overall choice, but they are all good.
 S&B’s Exos 3-21×50 has a really clever elevation turret and seems to be a very well worked out design.
-It is here conditionally until I do a full test (likely alter this year).
+It is here conditionally until I do a full test.

 I have spent a little time with Blaser’s FFP Infinity scopes and I am REALLY impressed.
-Their 1-7×28 is the best LPVO I have ever seen with absolutely remarkable reticle illumination technology.
+Their 1-7×28 is one of the best LPVOs I have ever seen with very clever reticle illumination technology.
 A brief look at the 4-20×58 also left me very impressed.
 Another FFP hunting scope worth a look is Tangent Theta TT315H 3-15×50 Hunter.
 It is really expensive and really good.
 It is essentially a variant of my TT315M, but with thicker reticle for low light and turrets with free spinning collars to prevent accidental adjustment.

 Low Power Variable Optic:

 With tactical scopes, I think S&B PMII 1-8×24 Dual CC is the new king, but Minox ZP8 1-8×24 is still very good and very relevant.

 New Vortex Razor Gen3 1-10×24 is right at $2k.
 It is technically in a different price category, but it is very competitive here still.

 For hunting use, Blaser 1-7×28 is the best LPVO in terms of optomechanical performance I have seen to date.